2009 Spanish Grand Prix: Race

 Barrichello pulled away from Button consistently during the first part of the race.
-After the first set of pit-stops, it was evident that Barrichello was running a three-stop strategy, while Button and the other front runners were making two stops.
+After the first set of pit-stops, it was evident that Barrichello was running an aggressive three-stop strategy, while Button and the other front runners were making two stops.
 Barrichello, however, was unable to create enough of a gap to the chasing pack before his second pit-stop, and lost the lead to Button.
 After all the other drivers had pitted at least once, Barrichello found himself behind third-placed Massa and fourth-placed Vettel.
 After the last round of pit-stops were completed, Button was first, while Barrichello had moved up to second, and Red Bull's Mark Webber took third position – the result of a long second stint that Red Bull had opted for in order to emerge in front of the slower Ferrari of Massa.
 Button had originally been on the same three-stop strategy as Barrichello, but was switched to a two-stop strategy by the team to avoid exiting the pits into the dirty air of Rosberg's Williams.

 Ferrari's problems continued as Kimi Räikkönen experienced hydraulic failure on his car, causing him to retire on lap 17.
-Massa had defended his position against Vettel throughout the afternoon, but late in the race, Ferrari identified a problem in that Massa was consuming more fuel than expected.
-As he could potentially run out of fuel before the end of the race, Massa was instructed to slow down and conserve fuel, and as a result he lost fourth place to Vettel, then fifth place to Fernando Alonso on the last lap.
+Massa had defended his position against Vettel throughout the afternoon, helped by his car's top speed advantage thanks to the KERS system, but late in the race, Ferrari identified a problem in that Massa was consuming more fuel than expected.
+As he could potentially run out of fuel before the end of the race, Massa was instructed to give up fourth place to Vettel with 5 laps remaining.
+By the final lap, he had dropped so far back in an effort to save fuel that he lost fifth place to Fernando Alonso, and nearly dropped behind Nick Heidfeld who was running seventh - 30 seconds behind Vettel.